Uh oh! We don't support IE due to its failure to integrate new web standards.

 The TTC is where you park if you drive to Magic Kingdom.
 It is also the only place you can catch (or transfer to) the monorail to Epcot.

-If you plan to take a taxi or Uber/Lyft to Magic Kingdom, this is the official drop-off spot for that as well as being the place where some of the offsite buses drop off guests for Magic Kingdom.
+If you plan to take a taxi or Uber/Lyft to Magic Kingdom, this is the official drop-off spot for that, as well as being the place where some of the offsite buses drop off guests for Magic Kingdom.

-Boats and Friendships
+Boats and Water Taxis

-Disney World has LOTS of water and with that comes lots of options for water transportation.
+Disney World has LOTS of water, and with that comes lots of options for water transportation.

 Disney boat

-Boats and water taxis
+Boats and water taxis routes

 You can access the parks via a boat or water taxi from the following resorts: